Eric-D-Stevens/audio-tour-frontend/PRIVACY_POLICY.md

 TensorTrix uses the following third-party services:

 - **Google Places API**: We use Google Places API to retrieve photos and information about points of interest.
-Information about your location may be shared with Google to provide this service.
+When you use our app, we may send anonymous location coordinates to Google's services to retrieve relevant place information.
+No personally identifiable information about you is shared with Google through this process.
 - **Amazon Web Services (AWS)**: We use AWS services, including Amazon Cognito for authentication and other AWS services for hosting our backend infrastructure.
+- **OpenAI**: We utilize OpenAI's technology to generate personalized audio tour content.
+Anonymous location data and points of interest information may be sent to their services to create tour narratives.
+No personally identifiable information about you is shared with OpenAI.
 - **Analytics Providers**: We may use analytics providers to help us understand how users interact with our Application.

 Each of these third parties has their own privacy policies addressing how they use such information.